 Working from home can leave you with blocks of empty time where it can be difficult to motivate.
 Creating daily schedules or to-do lists will provide you with more of a sense of control and structure.

 Adjusting to some of the changes due to covid-19 have placed strains on all of us.
 Remote work is not all of our normals!
-So take the steps in your power to improve and nurture your mental health.
+So take the steps in your power to improve and nurture your mental health and eventually, improve your work.